AriFordsham/GHCWiki/status/ghc-7.8.md

 - Richard Eisenberg is also working on using "roles" to finally fix [\#1496](https://gitlab.haskell.org//ghc/ghc/issues/1496).

+- Nicolas Frisby had a bunch of Core-to-Core optimisations he worked on as an intern.
+Not sure of the exact list, or status.

 - Pedro and Richard were working on tidying up the poly-kinded Typable, and propositional equality (`gcast` and friends) story.

 - Geoff Mainland is working on a better Template Haskell implementation ([ http://ghc.haskell.org/trac/ghc/wiki/TemplateHaskell/BlogPostChanges](http://ghc.haskell.org/trac/ghc/wiki/TemplateHaskell/BlogPostChanges), [ http://gmainland.blogspot.co.uk/2013/05/type-safe-runtime-code-generation-with.html](http://gmainland.blogspot.co.uk/2013/05/type-safe-runtime-code-generation-with.html)), in the `th-new` branch of various repos.